microsoft/minecraft-samples/debug_tools/README.md

 # Minecraft Debug Tools

-This sample contains many code snippets that show how you can manipulate basic Minecraft behaviors.
+This sample contains a set of simple debug tools for adding in-game and editor watches.

 ## Prerequisites